dfaranha/au-syssec-f24-exercises/06_transport_layer_security/hints.md

 sudo sysctl -w net.inet.ip.redirect=0
 ```

-The mitmproxy [website](https://docs.mitmproxy.org/stable/howto-transparent/) has some hints to configure routing on Windows.
-You should also take the opportunity to disable the firewall.

-## Exercise 3: Configure Firewall

-For this exercise on macOS, it is necessary to [disable System Integrity Protection (SIP)](https://developer.apple.com/documentation/security/disabling_and_enabling_system_integrity_protection).
+For configure the firewall, it may be necessary to [disable System Integrity Protection (SIP)](https://developer.apple.com/documentation/security/disabling_and_enabling_system_integrity_protection).
 To do so, restart your laptop in recover mode by holding the power button down while powering up.
 Launch the terminal from the Utilities menu and run the command `csrutil disable`.

 To configure the firewall, create file `/etc/pf.anchors/redirection` and add the single line:
 ```